Enzo Ghinazzi: Television career, voice acting and writing

 Meanwhile, Pupo started voice acting in Italian: he played Hammy in the DreamWorks animated movie Over the Hedge and the titular character in the 2010 comedy Marmaduke.
 He also hosted radio shows on Rai Radio 1, such as Attenti a Pupo and Passato contro futuro.

 Pupo also wrote three books.
 His first autobiography, Un enigma chiamato Pupo ("A mystery named Pupo"), was published in 2001 by Rai Eri (the publishing branch of the Italian public broadcaster).
 His second autobiography, Banco Solo!
 Diario di un giocatore chiamato Pupo ("Only bank!
 Diary of a player called Pupo"), deals with his troubled history with gambling.
 Pupo then wrote a noir novel, La confessione ("The confession"), published by Rizzoli in 2012.

 Pupo admitted in March 2016 that he has had sex with men and transgender people.
-He also confirmed having both a wife and a mistress, although he said he rejects the label of being bigamist, since bigamy is illegal and his wife and his mistress do not live together.
+He also confirmed having both a wife and a partner, although he said he rejects the label of being bigamist, since bigamy is illegal and his wife and his mistress do not live together.
 He's an atheist, but sometimes goes to church because he considers religion part of Italian popular culture.

+Controversy relating to Russian war against Ukraine

+In January 2022, a month before the Russian invasion of Ukraine, Ghinazzi announced that he had been notified by the Ministry of Foreign Affairs that he had been banned from entering Ukraine.
+This ban came as a result of Ghinazzi, a year prior, performing at a Russian war song festival in Yalta, Crimea.